-Disabled RP-2014 Healthy Annuitant Mortality Table set forward two
+Disabled RP-2014 Healthy Annuitant Mortality Table set forward one year

 In performing the actuarial valuation, various assumptions are made regarding mortality, retirement, disability and withdrawal rates as well as salary increases and investment returns.
 A comparison of the results of the current valuation and the prior valuation is made to determine how closely actual experience relates to expected.
-The mortality tables listed in the assumption
+The mortality tables listed in the assumption table were determined to contain provisions appropriate to reasonably reflect future mortality improvement, based on a review of the mortality experience of the plan.